microbecode/zk-languages/cairo/README.md

 ### Proof

-Unfortunately, this way of utilizing Cairo does not generate proofs.
-Proofs are generated only for Cairo programs inside the Starknet blockchain.
+Unfortunately, stand-alone usage and local contract usage don't generate proofs.
+Proofs are generated only for Cairo program executions inside the Starknet blockchain.
 There is no local prover available currently.